bird2920/QuackKing/README.md

-# 🎮 Smartish – Real-Time Multiplayer Trivia
+# 🎮 QuackKing – Real-Time Multiplayer Trivia

-Smartish is a Jackbox-style trivia experience built with React, Vite, Tailwind CSS, and Firebase.
+QuackKing is a Jackbox-style trivia experience built with React, Vite, Tailwind CSS, and Firebase.
 Hosts spin up a lobby, invite friends with a four-letter code, load or generate questions, and run the entire show from one screen while players answer from any device.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Firebase](https://img.shields.io/badge/firebase-10.12-orange.svg)